leenattress/xeno-remake/readme.md

 # Untitled Megadrive Game
 > This is a build pipeline for Sega Megadrive/Genesis games.
 The output of the demo is 'sonic' from the SGDK samples folder.
-We build a docker iamge to compile the ROM, docker is a requirement, not a suggestion.
+We build a docker image to compile the ROM, docker is a requirement, not a suggestion.

 Any example code used here (Sonic sprites and test music for example) is for learning purposes, no copyright infringement intended.